-124. Taking into account the range of information presented in this first LAA for the NY Subregion, a number of key messages emerge which are likely to be of relevance to preparation of minerals local plans in and around the sub-region.
-These are summarised below:

-1) Assessment of future supply requirements on the basis of 10 year average sales is considered appropriate for those parts of the sub-region outside the National Parks.

-2) There is a need to address future provision of concreting sand and gravel from the NYCC area to ensure on-going supply capability for the sub-region.
-An indicative shortfall of around 27.5mt has been identified in this assessment.
-The actual scale of new provision needed to be made will be influenced by the outcome of a number of current planning applications for sand and gravel working, as well as the potential for any contribution to sand and gravel supply from the City of York area (see below).
+- 112. Taking into account the range of information presented in this updated LAA for the NY Sub-region, a number of key messages emerge which are likely to be of relevance to preparation of minerals local plans in and around the sub-region.
+These are summarised below: - 1) Assessment of future supply requirements on the basis of an assumed annual equivalent demand of 2.62mtpa for sand and gravel and 3.75mtpa for crushed rock for the period 2014 to 2030 is considered appropriate for the NYCC area. - 2) There is a need to address future provision of sand and gravel from the NYCC area to ensure on-going supply capability for the sub-region.
+An indicative shortfall of around 26mt for 2014 to 2030 has been identified in this assessment.
+The actual scale of new provision needed to be made will be influenced by the outcome of a number of current planning applications for sand and gravel working. - 3) In order to maintain current supply patterns for concreting sand and gravel without increasing overall haulage distances, it is likely that further sand and gravel provision in both the NYCC northwards and southwards distribution areas would be needed. - 4) Some further provision of building sand (an indicative total of 1.7mt) is also likely to be required in order to maintain supply over the period 2014 to 2030. - 5) Consideration should be given to the extent to which further resources of Magnesian Limestone should be made available from within the NYCC area, in order to maintain a balance of supply between the main types of crushed rock currently worked in the area.
+Reserves in dormant crushed rock sites in the NYCC area are also likely to become of more significance in contributing to future supply. - 6) Consideration should also be given to the extent of any potential to maintain supply of high PSV aggregate from the YDNP area.
+Liaison between Cumbria County Council and the YDNPA in relation to supply of high PSV aggregate would be useful and is already taking place. - 7) A number of existing quarry sites are likely to require extensions of time and/or extensions in working area in order to help maintain the broad level and distribution of production capacity that currently exists.

-3) Updated assessment of potentially viable sand and gravel resources for the City of York area, in order to further evaluate the potential for the supply of sand and gravel from that authority area, would be beneficial in informing the evidence base for minerals plans.

-4) In order to maintain current supply patterns without increasing overall haulage distances, it is likely that further sand and gravel provision in both the NYCC northwards and southwards distribution areas would be needed.

-5) Some further provision of building sand (an indicative total of 0.8mt) is also likely to be required in order to maintain supply over the period to 2030.

-6) Consideration should be given to the extent to which further resources of Magnesian Limestone should be made available from within the NYCC area, in order to maintain a balance of supply between the main types of crushed rock currently worked in the area.

-7) Consideration should also be given to the extent of any potential to maintain supply of high PSV aggregate from the YDNP area.
-Liaison between Cumbria County Council and the YDNPA in relation to supply of high PSV aggregate would be useful and is already taking place.

-8) A number of existing quarry sites are likely to require extensions of time and/or extensions in working area in order to maintain the broad level and distribution of production capacity that currently exists.